The Unified Platform (full text version)

 2. Full Employment at a Living Wage

-We hold that reordering our national priorities to make peace, the welfare of all people, and the protection of our planet our topmost concerns will result in long-term Economic Sustainability.
+We hold that making our national priorities peace, the welfare of all people, and the protection of our planet will result in long-term Economic Sustainability.

 Perpetual war simply has no place in the above equation.
 The costs of supporting our war-based economy, coupled with bailouts of unethical and in many cases lawbreaking for-profit institutions, preclude the possibility of investing in a new economic paradigm that does not profit on death and financial speculation.